-We are the Rare Diseases Clinical Research Network (RDCRN), an initiative of the Office of Rare Diseases Research (ORDR), NCATS.
+We are the Rare Diseases Clinical Research Network (RDCRN), an initiative of the Office of Rare Diseases Research (ORDR), National Center for Advancing Translational Sciences (NCATS).
 We are made up of 21 disease research groups (consortia) and a Data Management and Coordinating Center that work together improving the availability of rare disease information, treatment, clinical studies, and general awareness for both patients and the medical community.
 We study over 190 diseases and were the first to develop a collaborative network of investigators and patient organizations (patient advocacy groups) to support rare diseases research.

 In the USA, the FDA defines a rare disease as any disease that affects fewer than 200,000 Americans.
 In Europe, a disease is defined as rare when it affects less than 1 in 2,000.
 These numbers may seem small, but consider that there are over 6,000 known rare diseases which affect around 25 million people.
 That is roughly 10% of the U.S. population.
 It is further estimated that 350 million people suffer from rare diseases worldwide.

 The exact cause of many rare diseases is still unknown, but genetics is thought to be a factor for a majority of these diseases.
 This means that the cause may be traced back to mutations (changes) in a gene.
 In some cases, these genetic mutations are passed from one generation to the next.
 It is possible for a rare disease to be present from birth, even though symptoms may not immediately appear.
 In cases where the rare disease is not inherited, environmental factors may directly or indirectly have a role.